Saltside/furiosa-autos/README.md

 A fake, [promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)-based, API is provided in through `lib/api`.
 __This file may not be changed in your solution!__

-The fake api contains these functions.
+The fake api contains the following functions.
 All of them are promise-based and returns a promise that will resolve with the data listed below.

 `fetchModels()` - an array of strings representing car models.